2023 Sao Paulo Grand Prix Weekend Information

 Qualifying – 3:00pm Local Time / 6:00pm UK Time

-If Lewis Hamilton wins the 2023 Sao Paulo Grand Prix, he will equal Michael Schumacher as the driver with the most wins at Interlagos.
-Schumacher won in Brazil on four occasions in his career.
+Victory for Lewis Hamilton or Max Verstappen at the 2025 Sao Paulo Grand Prix would see them equal Michael Schumacher as the driver with the most wins at Interlagos.
+Schumacher won at the track four times during his career.

 READ MORE IN MILESTONES AND RECORDS TO BREAK